exakat/php-dictionary/dictionary/empty.ini.rst

 A variable is considered empty if it does not exist or if its value equals false.
 This may overlap with the usage of isset().

+``empty()`` has an error suppression feature, that masks various errors, such as undefined offset or undefined variables.
+Some other errors, like an invalid type as offset, are still reported.

 .. code-block:: php